embl-cba/imagej-courses/imagej-practical.md

 - robust to outliers
 - edge preserving

 ## Activity: Compare mean and median filter on noisy images

 - Open: "../signal-to-noise/noisy-nuclei.tif"  [File > Open]
+- Simply play with below filters using their preview function:
+	- [Process > Filters > Mean]
+	- [Process > Filters > Median]
+- For example, you could duplicate the image twice, apply mean filter to one and median filter to the other image, both with a radius of 15 and use a line profile to compare the one nuclues on all three images.

 Workflow without filtering: